utdata/icj-class/bootstrap/bootstrap-class-01.md

 </html>
 ```

 There are several things going on here with this file beyond the base HTML.
-In the `<head>`wWe are pulling in css files that don't exist yet, and at the bottom we are pulling in JavaScript files that don't exist yet.
+In the `<head>` we are pulling in css files that don't exist yet, and at the bottom we are pulling in JavaScript files that don't exist yet.
 And we don't have any content.
 Yet.
 It's coming.
 Promise.

 ### Create our styles overrides file